Classroom Links

 On paper plates, encourage each child to be as unique as possible and make a smiley face.
 Decorate the classroom or school with them to remind everyone that even a simple smile can be a tremendous act of kindness.

-Dramatic Play: Using props, music, and anything else available, have small groups choose an act of kindness in One Smile and act it out in more detail.
+Using props, music, and anything else available, have small groups choose an act of kindness in One Smile and act it out.
 How would the scene be different if the act of kindness hadn’t occurred?
-Have them imagine the outcome and act out an alternate version of the same scene.
+Have them imagine the outcome and act out another version of the same scene.

 If you would like to share an activity you have created for your classroom from One Smile, click below.
 We will add some new activities to the website periodically, so check back to get some great ideas.